-We have audited the financial statements of Halesowen College Enterprises Limited (the 'company') for the year ended 31 July 2021 which comprise the Income Statement, Balance Sheet and notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of Halesowen College Enterprises Limited (the 'Company') for the year ended 31 July 2022 which comprise the Statement of Comprehensive Income, the Statement of Financial Position and the notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).